aaron-imbrock/cf-notes/wsl.md

 ## Install Ubuntu from the Microsoft store page

-Install Ubuntu, this is the same as opening the Microsoft Store app, searching for 'Ubuntu' and installing it from there:
+This is the same as opening the Microsoft Store app, searching for 'Ubuntu' and installing it from there:
 ```powershell
 wsl --install -d ubuntu
 ```

+From the Start Menu search for Ubuntu.
+Open it.

 Install Ubuntu with a simple username and password.
 Note the password you used.
 Keep it simple.